-Lat 101-102 Introduction to Latin
+Lat 101-102 Classic Latin Studies

 The beginning course is intended to give training in the fundamental grammar, syntax, and vocabulary of Latin.
 Focus on reading, writing, and pronunciation rather than aural understanding and speaking proficiency.
 Students will develop a foundation for reading Latin and be exposed to the cultures of peoples who spoke Latin in the medieval past.
+Meets Humanities core requirements.
 This course does NOT meet the Foreign Language core requirement.
 3 hours.